 Story of Fred

 A man named Fred, for various reasons, believes there has to be a God and reaches a point where he starts seeking God.
 He starts reading the Bible and he knows some folks at work who claim to be Christians and so he discusses spiritual and Bible matters a little with them.
-And through his search, he comes to understand that Jesus is the one God sent for us.
+Through his search, he comes to understand that Jesus is the one God sent for us.
 Jesus died for our sins and rose from the dead and ascended to heaven and He is Lord of all.
-He’s the King.
-And He’s willing to save from sin and death anyone who will trust and follow Him.
-Now, there’s a lot of the Bible he doesn’t understand.
+He’s the King and He’s willing to save from sin and death anyone who will trust and follow Him.
+Now, there’s a lot of the Bible Fred doesn’t understand.
 There are a lot of spiritual matters he either doesn’t know about or has misconceptions about.
 But those basic truths about Jesus are crystal clear to him.
 And Fred decides “I believe that’s who Jesus is and what He’s done and Jesus is going to be Lord of my life now.
 I’m going to start doing things Jesus’ way in my life”.
 Fred doesn’t know all the will of Jesus, but He’s knows some.
 He knows Jesus wants him to be honest and kind to people and quit drinking so much and quit sleeping around, and Fred decides that’s what he’s going to do.
 Fred sees stuff in the NT or hears from the Christian folks at work about new believers being baptized.
 Fred wants to obey Jesus, so Fred tells the Christian people at work, “I want to be baptized”.
 A time and place are set up and Fred with faith and commitment to Jesus is baptized.
 Is Fred a Christian?
 Over and over in the book of Acts those basic truths about Jesus, His death, resurrection and Lordship that Fred believed are the very truths that the apostles taught people who didn’t know very much about spiritual matters, and when those people believed and changed their lives and were baptized, they were saved, every one of them.
 I think Fred would be a brother in Christ.

 Now, what if Fred didn’t understand the full significance of his baptism?
 What if he didn’t understand that baptism is what brings you into Christ and the forgiveness of your sins?
 What if Fred thought that he was saved just when he committed himself to Christ before baptism, and he was just baptized because, well, Jesus commands it and He wanted to obey Jesus?
 Does Jesus not forgive Him because the reason he was baptized was just to obey Him, not necessarily to obtain forgiveness?
 Well, I don’t know of a passage that says for a baptism to count the baptized must understand that it is at that moment that they are obtaining forgiveness.
 And think about this: Repentance is also spoken of in “Scripture” as something we are to do “for the forgiveness of sins.”
-What if a Christian notices a sinful habit in his life and repents of it because he loves Jesus and want to obey him, but doesn’t really do it for the purpose of obtaining forgiveness (perhaps in his mind he was already forgiven)?
+What if a Christian notices a sinful habit in his life and repents of it because he loves Jesus and wants to obey him, but doesn’t really do it for the purpose of obtaining forgiveness?
 Does Jesus still accept his repentance and forgive him, though he wasn’t repenting for the forgiveness of sins?
 I can’t imagine that Jesus wouldn’t respond by forgiving him.
 So I’m not prepared to say that unless somebody was baptized purposely for the forgiveness of sins with our understanding of the significance of baptism, their baptism doesn’t count.
 That’s where I’m at with it.
 You wrestle with that and see where you come to.

 Now, let’s say new Christian Fred, because he wants to obey the Lord in his life, wants to get together with other Christians to worship and learn, so Fred decides to go to a church.
 But he doesn’t know the differences between all the many churches in town.
 And he doesn’t yet know his Bible well enough to be able to say who’s right and who’s wrong on all the differences.
 So Fred decides to go to the church that the guys at work go to or to go to the church nearest to his house.
 Say it’s a Presbyterian church or Methodist or Baptist or whatever.
 From all he can tell, they believe the same things he believes about Jesus, that He’s the risen Lord and they love Him and praise Him, and so he attends that church for a while.
 Now, did Fred fall away because he started attending that denominational church?
 Does the Lord require of Fred, if He’s going to be a Christian, to quickly find out what all these hundred churches in town believe and teach, and know his Bible inside and out so that he can figure out which one is right (probably have to quit his job because of all the time required for his research)?
 Is that what Fred has to do?
 Is that what you did when you became a Christian?
-Did you figure out what all these churches believe and got to know your Bible so well that you knew who was right and who was wrong on various things?
+Did you figure out what all these churches believe and got to know your Bible so well that you knew who was right and who was wrong on the many issues?
 And what if Fred’s not the brightest crayon in the box?
 What if Fred can’t read very well?
-“Tough luck Fred!
+“Tough luck, Fred!
 You’ve got to become a scholar, a theological expert, and figure out all of these churches and all of these issues people have been debating about for two thousand years.
 And Fred, you got to get it all right. ” That’s hard to imagine of the Jesus who said, “Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light” (Matt 11:28-30).
 Fred may be confused, he may not understand some things, but I think he’s still a brother though he’s attending some other church.

 But what if that church teaches Fred some things that are not true, but they quote some verses out of context that make them sound true, and Fred doesn’t know any better and so he believes what they’re telling him?
 Does Fred fall away because now he’s in error in his beliefs?